There’s a new Arlo in town: Arlo Ultra.

 Arlo Ultra also uses its own proprietary batteries, so you can’t swap out Arlo Pro/Pro 2 batteries in it.

 - Improved audio.
 Arlo says they improved the audio on Arlo Ultra, with dual-microphones and two-way audio that has advanced noise cancellation.
 This is designed to reduce background noise from traffic or wind.

 - Compact design.
 The new Arlo Ultra is sleeker than the Arlo Pro.
-As soon as we get our hands on the Ultra, we will compare its size side-by-side with Arlo Pro.

 - Siren.
 The camera’s new, 90 decibel built-in siren can be triggered automatically when the camera detects motion or audio, or manually turned on using the app.
 It triggers the light to switch to a red strobe light as another way to scare away intruders.